BeauJoh/thesis/source/11-chapter-3-ode.md

 \label{sec:extending_the_opendwarfs_benchmark_suite}

-The OpenDwarfs benchmark suite comprises a variety of OpenCL codes, classified according to patterns of computation and communication known as the 13 Berkeley Dwarfs.\cite{asanovic2006landscape}
+The OpenDwarfs benchmark suite comprises a variety of OpenCL codes, classified according to patterns of computation and communication known as the 13 Berkeley Dwarfs [@asanovic2006landscape].
 The original suite focused on collecting representative benchmarks for scientific applications, with a thorough diversity analysis to justify the addition of each benchmark to the corresponding suite.
 We aim to extend these efforts to achieve a full representation of each dwarf, both by integrating other benchmark suites and adding custom kernels.

-Marjanovi{\'c} et al. \cite{marjanovic2016hpc} argue that the selection of problem size for HPC benchmarking critically affects which hardware properties are relevant.
+Marjanovi{\'c} et al. [@marjanovic2016hpc] argue that the selection of problem size for HPC benchmarking critically affects which hardware properties are relevant.
 We have observed this to be true across a wide range of accelerators, therefore we have enhanced the OpenDwarfs benchmark suite to support running different problem sizes for each benchmark.
 To improve reproducibility of results, we also modified each benchmark to execute in a loop for a minimum of two seconds, to ensure that sampling of execution time and performance counters was not significantly affected by operating system noise.

 For the Spectral Methods dwarf, the original OpenDwarfs version of the FFT benchmark was complex, with several code paths that were not executed for the default problem size, and returned incorrect results or failures on some combinations of platforms and problem sizes we tested.
-We replaced it with a simpler high-performance FFT benchmark created by Eric Bainville~\cite{bainville2010fft}, which worked correctly in all our tests.
+We replaced it with a simpler high-performance FFT benchmark created by Eric Bainville [@bainville2010fft], which worked correctly in all our tests.
-We have also added a 2-D discrete wavelet transform from the Rodinia suite~\cite{che2009rodinia} (with modifications to improve portability), and we plan to add a continuous wavelet transform code.
+We have also added a 2-D discrete wavelet transform from the Rodinia suite [@che2009rodinia] (with modifications to improve portability), and we plan to add a continuous wavelet transform code.

 To understand benchmark performance, it is useful to be able to collect hardware performance counters associated with each timing segment.
-LibSciBench is a performance measurement tool which allows high precision timing events to be collected for statistical analysis~\cite{hoefler2015scientific}.
+LibSciBench is a performance measurement tool which allows high precision timing events to be collected for statistical analysis [@hoefler2015scientific].
 It offers a high resolution timer in order to measure short running kernel codes, reported with one cycle resolution and roughly \SI{6}{\nano\second} of overhead.
-We used LibSciBench to record timings in conjunction with hardware events, which it collects via PAPI~\cite{mucci1999papi} counters.
+We used LibSciBench to record timings in conjunction with hardware events, which it collects via PAPI [@mucci1999papi] counters.
 We modified the applications in the OpenDwarfs benchmark suite to insert library calls to LibSciBench to record timings and PAPI events for the three main components of application time: kernel execution, host setup and memory transfer operations.
 Through PAPI modules such as Intel's Running Average Power Limit (RAPL) and Nvidia Management Library (NVML), LibSciBench also supports energy measurements, for which we report preliminary results in this paper.

 ##Related Work

-The NAS parallel benchmarks~\cite{bailey1991parallel} follow a `pencil-and-paper` approach, specifying the computational problem but leaving implementation choices such as language, data structures and algorithms to the user.
+The NAS parallel benchmarks [@bailey1991parallel] follow a `pencil-and-paper` approach, specifying the computational problem but leaving implementation choices such as language, data structures and algorithms to the user.
 The benchmarks include varied kernels and applications which allow a nuanced evaluation of a complete HPC system, however, the unconstrained approach does not readily support direct performance comparison between different hardware accelerators using a single set of codes.

-Martineau et al.~\cite{martineau2016performance} collected a suite of benchmarks and three mini-apps to evaluate Clang OpenMP 4.5 support for Nvidia GPUs.
+Martineau et al. [@martineau2016performance] collected a suite of benchmarks and three mini-apps to evaluate Clang OpenMP 4.5 support for Nvidia GPUs.
 Their focus was on comparison with CUDA; OpenCL was not considered.

-The Scalable Heterogeneous Computing benchmark suite (SHOC)~\cite{lopez2015examining}, unlike OpenDwarfs and Rodinia, supports multiple nodes using MPI for distributed parallelism.
+The Scalable Heterogeneous Computing benchmark suite (SHOC)[@lopez2015examining], unlike OpenDwarfs and Rodinia, supports multiple nodes using MPI for distributed parallelism.
 SHOC supports multiple programming models including OpenCL, CUDA and OpenACC, with benchmarks ranging from targeted tests of particular low-level hardware features to a handful of application kernels.
-Sun et al.~\cite{sun2016} propose Hetero-Mark, a Benchmark Suite for CPU-GPU Collaborative Computing, which has five benchmark applications each implemented in HCC -- which compiles to OpenCL, HIP -- for a CUDA and Radeon Open Compute back-end, and a CUDA version.
+Sun et al.[@sun2016] propose Hetero-Mark, a Benchmark Suite for CPU-GPU Collaborative Computing, which has five benchmark applications each implemented in HCC -- which compiles to OpenCL, HIP -- for a CUDA and Radeon Open Compute back-end, and a CUDA version.
-Meanwhile, Chai by G{\'o}mez-Luna et al.~\cite{gomez2017chai}, offers 15 applications in 7 different implementations with the focus on supporting integrated architectures.
+Meanwhile, Chai by G{\'o}mez-Luna et al.[@gomez2017chai], offers 15 applications in 7 different implementations with the focus on supporting integrated architectures.

 These benchmark suites focus on comparison between languages and environments; whereas our work focuses on benchmarking for device specific performance limitations, for example, by examining the problem sizes where these limitations occur -- this is largely ignored by benchmarking suites with fixed problem sizes.

 Additionally, our enhanced OpenDwarfs benchmark suite aims to cover a wider range of application patterns by focusing exclusively on OpenCL using higher-level benchmarks.

-Barnes et al. \cite{barnes2016evaluating} collected a representative set of applications from the current NERSC workload to guide optimization for Knights Landing in the Cori supercomputer.
+Barnes et al. [@barnes2016evaluating] collected a representative set of applications from the current NERSC workload to guide optimization for Knights Landing in the Cori supercomputer.
 As it is not always feasible to perform such a detailed performance study of the capabilities of different computational devices for particular applications, the benchmarks described in this paper may give a rough understanding of device performance and limitations.

 ##Experimental Setup